 - Produce a placement rate of 90% of students who complete the program in Athletic Training, allied health, or related areas within 6 months of graduation

 - Board of Certification Pass Rate

-- Produce a first time pass rate on the BOC Examination of 80% per cohort.
-(CAATE Standard 8 requires a 70% three-year aggregate first time pass rate
+- Produce an overall pass rate on the BOC Examination of 80% per cohort.

 Student Learning Outcomes:

 Successful graduates will become proficient in the following knowledge and skill areas in accordance with professional guidelines as articulated by CAATE.
 Students will: